Eden Corn Festival

 The Eden Corn Festival is a small fair held in the agriculture-based town of Eden.
 Eden is located in Erie County, New York, and has some of the most fertile and well-drained soils in New York State, allowing farmers to grow over 300 acres of corn annually, and produce more early corn than anyone else in upstate New York.

+The festival is known as being a convenient place for both local and nearby shop owners to successfully promote products, and attracts people from all over Western New York each year as visitors, program runners and small business owners.

+It also hosts many annual programs like the Run For The Corn, Live In The Beer Barn and more.

 History

 In 1959, the Eden Chamber of Commerce discussed the idea of holding an annual festival to promote the town.
 The resulting Garden Festival was held that year, but did not become an annual event.
 In 1962, the town had a very successful 150th Sesquicentennial celebration.
 Following the celebration, a man named John Munich brought up the idea to the Chamber of Commerce of a yearly corn festival aimed to make the town money and gain publicity.
 After further talk and planning, the Chamber President proposed the sweet corn festival in May, 1963, and the Eden Corn Festival was born.
 The dates were set for Saturday, August 15 and Sunday, August 16, due to this being the time of year that Eden's sweet corn would be most tender.
 Various committees were set up, and decisions had to be made regarding how big the festival should be, how much money would be required to finance it, and how the money could be raised, since the treasury balance at the time amounted to a mere few hundred dollars.
 The festival would be held on the grounds of the Newell Faulkner Post of the American Legion on Legion Drive and Route 62, and the committees received help from the American Legion and the Eden School District, who allowed the use of the parking lots on the school grounds and use of their athletic fields.
 The first corn festival was successful, featuring a carnival, corn judging and auction, a corn queen beauty contest, pet show, tug-of-war, and a parade.
 Corn was sold for 10 cents an ear, and had to be picked in the dark to keep up with the demand for the 6,000 ears sold.
 Swimming events, lacrosse and baseball games, square dancing, and a concert provided additional entertainment.
 It was decided that the Eden Corn Festival would become an annual event, and it has been held every year since 1964.